SiangbaMM/spacex_data_pipeline/README.md

 - Build the pipeline: Extract SpaceX data using Singer and Pandas.
 - Load data into Snowflake: Store your raw data securely.
 - Transform data with dbt: Clean and organise your data.
-- Analyse data using SQL: Find insights in the launch data.
+- Analyse data using SQL: Find insights in SpaceX data.

 2. Data orchestration

-- Install and run Airflow
+- Install and run Apache Airflow

 2. Visualization